YanCheng-go/open-aerial-photos/README.md

-# Aerial images by countres or regions
+# Aerial images by countries or regions
 A curated list of open-source airplane images from the National Aerial Survey.

 ## Aerial images